raknaka/SmartVest-Airsoft-Hit-Detection/README.md

 ## 📸 Prototype & Dashboard

-(Add your prototype photos, PCB screenshots, and monitoring UI here)
+(Add your prototype photos, PCB screenshots, heatmap images, and monitoring UI here)

 ---

 ## ⚡ Conclusion

 SmartVest integrates **real-time hit detection**, **automatic weapon lock**, and **centralized monitoring** into one system.
+Through **heatmap testing**, the system shows reliable hit localization and clear differentiation of impact zones.
 It enhances **fairness, sportmanship, and immersion** in airsoft games by combining IoT technology with game-like mechanics.

 ---